CremaFR/typescript-truffle/Readme.md

 ## Run

+`truffle develop` to instanciate local blockchain with Ganache

 `npm start` and it should work ! you'll be able to interact with my VoteContract using your web application :)